Pluaris User Guide

 A Summary of the article and list of Drivers associated with this article are shown.
 In the left column, you will find the Category, Related Articles in your database (click on the titles to open the article in a new tab), any Tags associated with this article, and the specific Companies, Products, People, Locations and any Other entities found by the AI engine.
 You can add an existing tag to this article, or create and add a new tag.
 Clicking the X next to an entity under Company(s), Product(s), People, Location(s), or Other allows you to give feedback to improve future search results (as described in the User Feedback section).
 Clicking an entity name copies that name to your clipboard, which you can then paste in a note in your Notebook, or into the topic field in Topic Monitoring to quickly create a new topic of interest to monitor, or into any external application you want to use.

-As noted in the Dashboard and Articles sections, Filters allows you to drill down into your knowledge base to find the information you need, providing an incredibly powerful granularity of search, packaged in an intuitive, graphical interaction.
-NOTE: Filters, including the keyword search filter, only apply to the Dashboard and Articles views.
+As noted in the Control Panel(Dashboard) and Reader(Articles) sections, Filters allows you to drill down into your knowledge base to find the information you need, providing an incredibly powerful granularity of search, packaged in an intuitive, graphical interaction.
+NOTE: Filters, including the keyword search filter, only apply to the Control panel and Reader views.
 Ask Me always searches against your entire knowledge base, regardless of the current Filter state.

 Upon opening the Filters menu, at the top you will see: